maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 semantics of your particular library, without having to fiddle with the IcedCoffeeScript compiler.
 Or, you can write an `make_esc` that first releases a lock, and then calls `cb` (also quite useful).
-Whatever ought to happen on error but before the function scope disappears, a short-circuter can handle it cleanly.
+Whatever ought to happen on error but before the function scope disappears, a short-circuiter can handle it cleanly.

 ## In Sum...

-IcedCoffeeScript plus the "Error Short-Circuiter" library is powerful and succint way to clean up your JavaScript-based applications.
+IcedCoffeeScript plus the "Error Short-Circuiter" library is powerful and succinct way to clean up your JavaScript-based applications.
 We've been writing code this way for over a year now and can't imagine going back to the old toolset.